tailwindlabs/tailwindcss-typography/README.md

 Note that you can't nest new `prose` instances within a `not-prose` block at this time.

+Even when using a prefix for your utilities `not-prose` should not have a prefix.

 ### Adding custom color themes

 To customize the color theme beyond simple CSS overrides, you can use the JavaScript based theme API.
 To do that, use the `@config` directive: